 When putting up salary, your final wages earned may not be less than the statutory minimum wage.
-For a full-time employee this statutory minimum wage is € 1,551.60 gross per month (January 2017).
+For a full-time employee this statutory minimum wage is € 1,578.00 gross per month (amount in January 2018).

-If you exchange money for a ‘time’ target (‘sabbatical leave’ or ‘additional leave hours’), the price of one hour is set at 0,704% of the monthly salary in case of full employment.
+If you exchange money for a ‘time’ target (‘Long-term saving model’ or ‘additional leave hours’), the price of one hour is set at 0,704% of the monthly salary in case of full employment.
 This percentage includes the holiday bonus and the end-of-year bonus.
-Your salary at the moment in which you record your choices in the KAT web application forms the basis of calculating the value per hour.
+Your salary at the moment in which you confirm your choices in the KAT web application forms the basis of calculating the value per hour.

 A maximum has been set to the purchase of hours.
 In total, you can buy up to 80 hours per year.
-You may, for example, buy 40 hours to save for a sabbatical leave and 40 hours for additional leave.
-It is not possible to buy, for example, 80 hours to save for a sabbatical and an extra 80 hours for additional leave.
+You may, for example, buy 40 hours to save for a Sabbatical Leave in the Long-term saving model and 40 hours for additional leave.
+It is not possible to buy, for example, 80 hours to save for a Sabbatical and an extra 80 hours for additional leave.

 Using the source ‘money’ will lead to a reduction of your taxable income.
 This may affect the amount of any future disability or unemployment benefits and fiscal benefits paid out.